fayinana/Vehicle-Management-Systems/README.md

 ## Demo

-A live demo of the app is available at: [Vehicle Management Demo](demo-link)
+A live demo of the app is available at: [Vehicle Management System](https://vehicle-management-systems.netlify.app)

 ## Example Implementation